MicrosoftDocs/powerbi-docs/articles/powerbi-service-share-unshare-dashboard.md

 Sharing content inside and outside your organization both have the same licensing requirements.

 If you create your dashboard  with only free Power BI features, your recipients just need a free Power BI license to view the content.
-If you use Power BI Pro features like groups or on-premises connectivity, your recipients need a Power BI Pro license to view the content.
+If you use Power BI Pro features like app workspaces or on-premises connectivity, your recipients need a Power BI Pro license to view the content.

 See [Power BI Pro content - what is it?](powerbi-power-bi-pro-content-what-is-it.md) for a more complete list.